jheske/orchid-sunroom-readme/README.md

 # About Me

 I've been a professional Android app developer for 10 years and I can say from experience that developing a full-featured, user-friendly mobile app requires an enormous investment of time and expertise!
 I began writing this app in 2018 and have continued to develop it as my schedule has permitted.
-Over the past five years I've written lots of other apps for my jobs and seen Google make numerous major changes the Android development platform. prompting me to completely redesign and rewrite this one several times.
+Over the past five years I've written lots of other apps for my jobs and seen Google make numerous major changes the Android development platform, prompting me to completely redesign and rewrite Orchid Sunroom several times.

 # Tech Stuff